-Alaska West has a private charter flight, operated by ERA Aviation.
+Alaska West has a private charter flight, operated by Ravn Air.
 Guests fly from Anchorage to Quinhagak.
-The flights from Anchorage to Quinhagak cost, approximately, $750.00 USD per person, round trip.
+The flights from Anchorage to Quinhagak cost, approximately, $850.00 USD per person, round trip.

 Booking Flights to the Lodge:

-There is room on these flights for all of the lodge guests - ERA specifically holds space on the flights for all lodge guests.
-If you have confirmed your spot on the flight with us at Alaska West, you do not need to contact ERA at all prior to your trip.
-We will contact you to collect payment for the flights.
+There is room on these flights for all of the lodge guests - Ravn specifically holds space on the flights for all lodge guests.
+If you have confirmed your spot on the flight with us at Alaska West, you do not need to contact Ravn at all prior to your trip.
+We will add this cost to your billing documents.

 These flights leave Anchorage at 8:00 am on Sunday – see below for the check-in procedure.
 The return flight from Quinhagak to Anchorage is scheduled to arrive in Anchorage at 12:30 pm on Sunday, weather permitting.
 Guests leaving Alaska West on this charter should schedule their connecting flights to leave Anchorage any time after 7:00 pm.

-Guests headed to Alaska West must check in at the ERA Alaska ticket counter on the 2nd level of the South Terminal no later than 8:00 am.
-ERA Alaska ticket agents will have a manifest for the Alaska West charter flight.
-Bags will be checked at the ticket counter – we request that travelers arrive with no more than 90 pounds of baggage for the flight to camp.
+Guests headed to Alaska West must check in at the Ravn Air ticket counter on the 2nd level of the South Terminal no later than 8:00 am.
+Ravn Air ticket agents will have a manifest for the Alaska West charter flight.
+Bags will be checked at the ticket counter – we request that travelers arrive with no more than 70 pounds of baggage for the flight to camp.
 Ticketed passengers will be directed to the appropriate departure gate in the downstairs A concourse.

 Quinhagak to Alaska West: